-Medical Specialists and Staff
+Medical Staff

-Medical care is provided to our patients by a comprehensive team of doctors working across a wide range of specialty services.
+Medical care is provided to you by a comprehensive team of doctors working across a wide range of specialty services.
 Each patient is admitted under the care of a Specialist Doctor, who is responsible for leading the medical team.
-The Specialist may be employed by the hospital known as a Staff Specialist, or have admitting rights known as a Visiting Medical Officer (VMO).
-Each Specialist is supported by a team that may include Registrars, Career Medical Officers and Junior Doctors.
-Our medical services are led by a Medical Director (doctor) who is a member of the hospital's Executive team.